-- that the Scheme should be fully funded on a Technical Provisions basis; - that the Scheme has a long-term journey plan in place to help it achieve full funding by 31 August 2025 on the Technical Provisions basis.
-Progress against this long-term journey plan is reviewed on a regular basis via reporting from our advisers; and - that the expected return on the Scheme's assets is maximised whilst managing and maintaining risk at an appropriate level.
+- that the Scheme should be fully funded on a Technical Provisions basis, and a further objective of being fully funded on a Self-Sufficiency basis (discount rate of gilts plus 0.5% pa); - that the Scheme has a longer-term objective to optimise the value of the Scheme whilst de-risking (ie reducing the overall value-at-risk) as the Scheme matures over time, moving towards a portfolio that could enable an insurance transaction.
+Progress of the funding level on various bases is reviewed on a regular basis via reporting from our advisers; and - that the expected return on the Scheme's assets is maximised whilst managing and maintaining risk at an appropriate level.